Holographic entanglement renormalisation for fermionic quantum matter: Conclusions and Outlook

 \acknowledgments AM thanks IISER Kolkata for funding through a junior and a senior research fellowship.
 SP thanks the CSIR, Govt. of India for funding through a senior research fellowship.
 SL thanks the SERB, Govt. of India for funding through MATRICS grant MTR/2021/000141 and Core Research Grant CRG/2021/000852.
 The authors thank N. Banerjee and S. G. Choudhury for fruitful discussions and feedback.
+The authors are also deeply grateful to two anonymous referees for their helpful suggestions and comments.